Salesforce Real Time Sync

 Apex triggers on updates

-MX-RTS uses the triggers to identify whenever a change has been made to an Account, Contact, Event, Lead, Opportunity, Task or User.
+MX-RTS uses the triggers to identify whenever a change has been made to an Account, Contact, Event, Lead, Opportunity, Task, or User.
 These triggers fire after the resource has been updated.

 Sending information to Mixmax

-What does this mean for my API quota
+What does this mean for my API quota?

 The MX-RTS package uses zero of your Salesforce API quota for its applicable portion of the bi-directional sync, sending information from Salesforce to Mixmax.
-API quota will only be used by individual users syncing their changes in the other direction, from Mixmax to Salesforce (i.e. updating records).
+API quota will only be used by individual users syncing their changes in the other direction, from Mixmax to Salesforce (i.e., updating records).

-Let’s look at an example of how updating a lead in Salesforce would trigger a rule in Mixmax that would add that lead to a Sequence.
+Example: In the scheme below, you can see how updating a lead in Salesforce would trigger a rule in Mixmax that would add that lead to a Sequence.